distributedci/dci-openshift-agent/utils/README.md

 ## Upload logs to a DCI job

 The [upload-logs](upload-logs/README.md) contains an Ansible playbook that allows users to upload any file to a DCI job that may have not been submitted previously in the job.

+## Compare indexes

+The [compare-indexes](compare-indexes.sh) script is an utility to get the differences between operators available in 2 indexes.
+Comparison is based on its defaults channels and the latest bundle version.